 Remember one thing, there is no right or wrong answer, you will be judged on your expression, coherence, structure, grammar, and vocabulary

 It is not just about writing, it is about expressing your thoughts in a coherent and logical manner.
-The complete section is devoted to writing, so, you should be well versed with the rules of the language.
-Here, some of the points to help you tackle the IELTS Speaking section better.
+The complete section is devoted to writing, so, you should be well-versed in the rules of the language.
+Here, are some of the points to help you tackle the IELTS Speaking section better.

 - Introduction: Start with the introduction directly and move ahead with the other paragraphs.
 Learn the art of paraphrasing

 - Paragraphs: Concisely break your ideas.
 Describe your ideas with relevant examples.
-Try to explain one idea in one paragraph, make sure it should be relevant.
-When you change your paragraph, the change should have a continuity and a flow.
+Try to explain one idea in one paragraph, and make sure it should be relevant.
+When you change your paragraph, the change should have continuity and flow.
 The individual paragraphs should be connected

 - Conclusion: A strong conclusion is a must!
 It is important to give points and back them with relevant examples

 Ask yourself these questions:

 - How well you have answered the question?

 - Have you proven your point strongly enough?